 FINDING LIGHT

-Empowering and transformative creative sessions to help you heal, remember, deepen self-awareness, awaken creativity, and return home to the spirit of Nature.
+Empowering and transformative creative sessions to help you heal, remember, deepen self-awareness, awaken creativity, and return home to your true self.

 My name is Brad Carr, founder of Finding Light.
 I am many things, some of which cannot be described with words alone.
-In the known world, I am a photographer, author, coach, and creative practitioner.
-In the unseen, however, I cannot be limited — I can only be felt.
+In the known world, I am a landscape photographer, author, coach, and creative practitioner.
+In the unseen, however, I cannot be limited; I can only be felt.

 I was born in the south of England.
-Via many corners of the UK, I landed with my family in the rolling hills of Mid Wales in 2000.
-I have spent the past 25 years amongst ancient trees here in Wales, following an unsettled and turbulent childhood.
-They have held me through some testing times, becoming my best friend, father, and therapist along the way.
+In 2000, I landed with my family in the hills and valleys of Mid Wales via many corners of the UK.
+I have spent the past 25 years amongst ancient trees here, following an unsettled and turbulent childhood.
+They have held me through many periods of darkness, becoming my best friend, father, and therapist along the way.

 Find out more about me at bradwcarr.com